world-class/REPL/faq/README.md

 #### Small queries regarding a module

 - You can also ask in module specific Slack channel.
 Be sure to thank the person who helps you :smile:

+### What should I do to stay on top of things and receive important updates and notifications

+- Subscribe to the **Reach Out** forum on Coursera to receive important emails about general updates in the programme.
+You will find it in the [Orientation Course](https://www.coursera.org/learn/london-cs-orientation/home/welcome).
+You can also subscribe to the **Tutor Group** forum to get academic help.
+- Use the [Slack workspace](http://londoncs.slack.com/) to find information about all your modules.
+[Check out this page](../slack/README.md) for a list of useful resources you'll find on Slack as well as how to use it (e.g, pinned items, channels, replying in threads, searching for information, etc.).
+- Sync your calendar with Coursera and make sure you know what's the current week number for the ongoing semester.
+You can find more about this [on this page](../README.md#calendar-due-dates-and-events).

 ### Is there a simple repository of all knowledge generated regarding this program